-Due to the COVID-19 pandemic and the increased risk of exposure to the virus by going out in public, most hospitals and clinics have changed their visitation policies.
+Due to the COVID-19 pandemic and the increased risk of exposure to the virus, most hospitals and clinics have changed their visitation policies.
 Some may allow 1 visitor per patient, and others may allow no visitors.
-Masks and physical distancing will likely still be required.
+Masks and physical distancing are still required in health-care settings.
 Before heading to your medical appointment, check with the clinic or hospital for their current visitor policy.

 If community spread of COVID-19 in your area is high, your doctor may recommend delaying some treatments for supportive care, such as bone-strengthening treatments, for example, denosumab (Xgeva) or zoledronic acid (Zometa), or intravenous iron supplementation.
 They will only recommend delaying treatments if they feel it is in your best interest to do so.

 Early in the pandemic, cancer screening tests, such as mammograms or colonoscopies, and other tests, such as bone density tests, were often delayed to reduce your risk of exposure to the virus.
 However, it is still important to receive regular cancer screening, even during a pandemic.
 The Prevent Cancer Foundation’s Back on the Books website can help you learn more about COVID-19 and safe cancer screening.

 For people who are at high risk of cancer, such as those with a hereditary cancer syndrome like Lynch Syndrome or a BRCA mutation, your doctor may recommend delaying some cancer risk-reducing procedures.
 They will only recommend this if they feel it's safest for you, based on the virus transmission rates where you live and your own personal risk.
 It's always best to discuss timing of these tests and procedures with your doctor.